Licensed Tree Expert Information

 Who must have a license?

 All tree care professionals practicing in Maryland must obtain a license.
 Without a license, they may not practice or advertise tree care services in the state.
-To obtain a license, the applicant must possess adequate and related college education plus one year of experience under a LTE or have five years experience under a Licensed Tree Expert (LTE), then have passed an exam and carry adequate amounts of liability and property damage insurance.
+To obtain a license, the applicant must possess adequate and related college education plus one year of experience under a LTE or have three years experience under a Licensed Tree Expert (LTE), then have passed an exam and carry adequate amounts of liability and property damage insurance.
 The license must be renewed annually every January.

 When is the licensed tree expert exam?